mat-0/cheltenham-open-data/_pages/flood-warnings.md

 Flooding may affect low lying land and roads adjacent the River Avon from Abbotts Salford to Tewkesbury.
 Other locations that may be affected include Offenham, Evesham, Twyning and the Eckington Road.
 Mill Bank Road from Jubillee Bridge to Fladbury is impacted.
 This alert has been issued based on uncertain forecast heavy rainfall that may have significant impact within the community.
 As the worst of the rain has not yet fallen we are unable to provide any real time peak information.
 As the situation evolves we will be able to provide more details.
 We are closely monitoring the situation.
 Avoid using low lying footpaths and any bridges near local watercourses and avoid low lying roads near rivers, which may be flooded.
 This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.

+- Flood alert: Bristol Frome catchment
+- Rising river levels today may lead to flooding.
+Flooding is possible on 14 November 2025 .
+Flooding is forecast to affect locations near the Bristol Frome, Bristol Floating Harbour, with low lying land and roads expected to be most affected.
+Areas most at risk include St John's Way in Chipping Sodbury and Damson Bridge.
+Drier conditions are forecast from Saturday and conditions will begin to improve.
+We are closely monitoring the situation and will issue further alerts and warnings if required.
+Take care and avoid walking, cycling or driving through flood water and consider activating any flood protection products you may have.
+This message will be updated by 12:00PM on 15 November 2025 or as the situation changes.

 - Flood alert: River Wye in Herefordshire
 - River levels have fallen overnight but are forecast to rise again today, 14 November 2025.
 Flooding is forecast.